dkandalov/live-plugin/README.md

 import com.intellij.openapi.actionSystem.AnActionEvent
 import liveplugin.*

-// Action to insert new line above the current line.
+// Action to insert a new line above the current line.
 // Based on this post https://martinfowler.com/bliki/InternalReprogrammability.html
 // Note that there is also built-in "Start New Line Before Current" action (ctrl+alt+enter). registerAction(id = "Insert New Line Above", keyStroke = "ctrl alt shift ENTER") { event ->